whowell1/whowell1github.io/content/en/blog/Evading_EDR_Through_Device_codes.md

 2) Send a user the phishing email with legit Microsoft URL and device code on it
 3) Retrieve the access token and refresh token from the compromised user.

-This is a little different from traditional phishing attacks because there is not a suspicious url or domain to block, the whole attack flow uses Microsoft hosted infrastructure.
+This is a little different from traditional phishing attacks because there is not a suspicious url or domain to block, the whole attack flow uses Microsoft hosted infrastructure that makes it more difficult to spot.

 **What are Access Token and Refresh Tokens in Azure?**

-- Access token
+Access token
-- -  They are short-lived credentials issued by Microsoft Entra ID that allow a client (an application) to authenticate and access specific resources or APIs (Microsoft Graph, Azure Resource Manager, or a custom API you’ve protected with Entra ID).
+-  They are short-lived credentials issued by Microsoft Entra ID that allow a client (an application) to authenticate and access specific resources or APIs (Microsoft Graph, Azure Resource Manager, or a custom API you’ve protected with Entra ID).
-- - Access tokens are issued in the form of a JWT (JSON Web Token) and typically expire after about an hour.
+- Access tokens are issued in the form of a JWT (JSON Web Token) and typically expire after about an hour.

-- Refresh Tokens
+Refresh Tokens
-- - They are long-lived credentials issued by Microsoft Entra ID (Azure AD) that allows a client application to get a new access token without asking the user to sign in again.
+-  They are long-lived credentials issued by Microsoft Entra ID (Azure AD) that allows a client application to get a new access token without asking the user to sign in again.

 **Detection Ideas: Spotting Device Logins**

-- Endpoint Forensics in the browser
+Endpoint Forensics in the browser
-- - Look at browser history and see the links to https://microsoft.com/devicelogin.
+-  Look at browser history and see the links to https://microsoft.com/devicelogin.
 Combine this artifact with additional artifacts using Sign-in logs.

-- Sign-in logs
+Sign-in logs
-- - Look for where the authentication method is Device Login
+- Look for where the authentication method is Device Login
-- - Look for newly registered devices or devices that are non-managed in Intune that have been registered.
+- Look for newly registered devices or devices that are non-managed in Intune that have been registered.
-- - Look for anomalous IP addresses that are not associated with the user.
+- Look for anomalous IP addresses that are not associated with the user.

 **Mitigating Device Flow Authentication**